VaibhavPan1/major-project-core/readme.md

 8. Link truffle project to ganache

 #Steps to create and deploy smart contract using truffle:
+smart-contract directory is a truffle directory(use this or create your own truffle directory )
-1. start truffle project using "truffle init"
+1. start truffle project using "truffle init" inside a directory(eg smart-contract)
 2. write the smart contract in contracts folder
 3. truffle compile
 4. uncomment networks config in truffle-config.js file